RachWalm/high-score/README.md

 - Manually calculated the lowest ranked user (3 submissions) summed score of 73 which matched what was displayed on the website.

+## Final thoughts

+### Learnings

+First time that I have done data processing and passed it to a website using Flask for the routing.
+Great learning experience.

+I expected once I had finished studying that I would be mostly working with Django, React and Bootstrap for coding, but for a small project like this it was more work, it is great for scaling.

+### Difficulties/ Things I would work on with more time

+Main bugs were jumping back and forth from lists and dictionaries and picking the wrong data when selecting things from nested dictionaries.

 Doesn't take account if they are the same score.

+Javascript would allow us to do weighting in different tables by clicking buttons.

+Pagination

+Tables for averages and weighting, and tables for top 10 or top 3.

+Enter score updates is not available it would need a new JSON file each time.

+Wasn't sure what was meant by store.

 pip install Flask